simeonhebrew/inviria/README.md

 - Gut virome profiling:

-We built an aggregated catalogue named the Inviria Human Gut Virome Database (IHGVD) which is a collection of 196,479 vOTUs that were preprocessed and clustered from the viral genomes in the comprehenstive Unified Human Gut Virome (UHGV) by [Nayfach et al. 2025](https://www.biorxiv.org/content/10.1101/2025.11.01.686033v1), the AWI-Gen2 Microbiome Project that characterized 1,801 African metagenomes and reported by [Manghini et al. 2025](https://www.nature.com/articles/s41586-024-08485-8) and the Chinese Gut Virome Catalogue (cnGVC) constructed from 11,286 bulk and viral-enriched metagenomes by [Yan et.al 2025](https://link.springer.com/article/10.1186/s13073-025-01460-6) .
+We built an aggregated catalogue named the Inviria Human Gut Virome Database (IHGVD) which is a collection of 196,479 vOTUs that were preprocessed and clustered from the viral genomes provided by the comprehenstive Unified Human Gut Virome (UHGV) by [Nayfach et al. 2025](https://www.biorxiv.org/content/10.1101/2025.11.01.686033v1), the AWI-Gen2 Microbiome Project that characterized 1,801 African metagenomes and reported by [Manghini et al. 2025](https://www.nature.com/articles/s41586-024-08485-8) and the Chinese Gut Virome Catalogue (cnGVC) constructed from 11,286 bulk and viral-enriched metagenomes by [Yan et.al 2025](https://link.springer.com/article/10.1186/s13073-025-01460-6) .

 - Oral virome profiling: